Omycron83/Notes/Temp/Vorschrieb.md

 - Capitalism based on social media
 - Like slot machines in las vegas
 - Engagement, growth and advertisement
-- Election hacking and polarization, radicalization
+- Election hacking and polarization, radicalization -> Social polarization
 - -> Thread to democracy, because we lack common foundations and everyone has different definitions and sources due to bubbles being
 - Fake news spreads 6x faster than real news
 - Propaganda is much easier, rates are skyrocketing